rafsanjani/version-catalogs/README.md

 You can see a complete usage by referencing the sample app

-##### Note: I'm updating these dependencies very rapidly so I wouldn't recommend using it in a production environment.
+##### Note: I'm updating these dependencies very frequently so I wouldn't recommend using it in a production environment.